 To help students become familiar with the question format, understand what’s being asked, and see exactly where marks are earned

-Held after each topic to assess how much students have absorbed and help them adapt to timed conditions, reducing stress during the real exam
+To assess how much students have absorbed and help them adapt to timed conditions, reducing stress during the real exam